Getting Started¶

 scons build/X86/gem5.opt -j 8 --ignore-style

-As we will boot gem5 in full system simulation mode, we need full system files such as Linux Kernel image and disk image.
+Given that gem5 will be booted in full system simulation mode, full system files such as the Linux Kernel image and disk image are necessary.

-If you want to download original gem5-provided full system files, visit gem5 download page.
+If you want to use the original gem5-provided full system files, you can find them on the gem5 download page.

-We recommend to download files from here, because the files from gem5 does not support NVMe.
+However, we recommend downloading files from the provided link, as the files directly from gem5 do not support NVMe.

 mkdir $HOME/m5